Ben-G/Website/content/post/24-Flux-iOS.md

 There's one important thing to note about this particular store: you might expect to see an additional state update that updates the values of the filters that are stored in the `AnnotationFilterState`.
 Generally that is how we implement our stores, but this implementation is a little special.

 Since the filters that are stored in the `AnnotationFilterState` need to interact with much of our existing Objective-C code, we decided to model them as classes.
-This means the store and the annotation filter UI share a reference to the same instances.
+This means they are reference types and the store and the annotation filter UI share a reference to the same instances.
 This in turn means that all mutations that happen to filters within the store are implicitly visible to the UI.
 Generally we try to avoid this by exclusively using value types in our state structs - but this is a blog post about real world Flux and in this particular case the compromise for making Objective-C interop easier was acceptable.

-In place of a state update in which we assign the new filters to the state value, we perform a phantom state update as the last step of `_applyFilter()`:
+If the filters were value types, we would need to assign the updated filter values to our state property in order for the UI to observe the changes.
+Since we're using reference types here, we perform a phantom state update instead:

 {{< highlight swift >}}
 // Phantom state update to refresh the cell state, technically not needed since filters are reference types